Permaculture Design Certification Course

 - Thomas Berry, author of The Dream of the Earth.

-Tuition includes catered organic meals for 18 days (54 meals total).
+Tuition includes catered organic meals for 21 days.
 Our cooks prepare mostly omnivorous meals that provide simple, unprocessed, home-grown deep nourishment.
 As much food as possible is sourced from Earthaven and its surrounding organic farms and gardens, with some ingredients sourced from local grocery stores.
 Grains, beans, and nuts are often pre-soaked; vegetables are served raw, fermented, and cooked; soup stocks are made from the bones of our livestock; fats are high-quality animal fats (butter, lard, and tallow), coconut oil, and olive oil (with no trans fats, synthetic oils, or processed vegetable oils); and sweeteners (raw sugar, molasses, honey, and maple syrup) are used minimally.

 This meal plan is gluten free.
 Vegetarian and vegan meals are available upon request.
 Please contact us about accommodating any other dietary needs.